The eoSurgical Team

 Founder & Director of Sales and Marketing

-Paul is a Consultant Neurosurgeon and Senior Lecturer at the University of Edinburgh.
+Paul is a Consultant Neurosurgeon and Reader at the University of Edinburgh.
 He specialises in surgery for brain tumours, holds a PhD in cancer cell biology, and is widely published in a range of academic fields.
 He is motivated by the vision of improving the safety of surgery through simulation.
 Paul is responsible for reaching out to the global surgical community and delivering high quality and accessible surgical simulation tools.

 Founder & Director of Product Development